Saviz-Mohammadi/blog/blog/content/posts/C++/C++ Primitive data types.md

 <p>
 All though this section is typically ignored and not covered by most tutorials, I feel the need to explain these concepts as they can help us understand later parts.
+Remmeber that it is the change in voltage that gives it a meaninng not the individual by themselves.
+Let's imagine for a moment that we are trapped in a room and the only way out is by trying to communicate to a friend that is in a room next door.
+The rooms are completely isolated, meaning that sound cannot go through them, what is worse is that the rooms have no windows.
+So, there is no way for the person to hear or see us.
+However, there does appear to be a light bolb in the room and the other person has the switch for it (I know, very wierd scenario).
+So, how do we establish communication to the other person?
+Since a light bolb can be at only two states at a time, which is either on or off, it can be quite tricky to come up with a solution to communicate.
+One might say let's filck the light on and off and create codes between each other.
+If I switch it on and off very quickly two times that would mean a yes, and if I do it just once that means a no. Now we are getting somewhere.
+Yay!
+I got out.

+You can imagine the room problem as a game of 2 players.

+We can imagine the on state of a light as saying yes. and teh off state as no. THis way we have the ability to to answer a lot of questions such as am I on teh right track or not.
+But, the issue with this approach is that it is very tidious as we have to ask a lot of questions and break them down into yes or no qusetions.
+If we want to do anything slightly more complicated we probably need to come up with combinitions that can represent more complex answers.
+Me and my team mate can agree on a set of rules and contracts that we can use to create more complex answers and questions, such as turn on and off quickly 2 times to say "what does that mean". or one long on and off to say "let me see".

+The binary language is limited in teh number of resources (digits) it can provide to us for representing different entities.
+You can use as many zeros and ones as you like the only qeustion is at what cost?

+THis type of communication is actually refered to as Morse code and was used in the military for communication.

-Remmeber that it is the change in voltage that gives it a meaninng not the individual by themselves. if you look at a character it is not exactly useful as it has no meannig, it is rather the combination of letters together that give the text some meaning.
+if you look at a character it is not exactly useful as it has no meannig, it is rather the combination of letters together that give the text some meaning.

+How does this translate into the computer language?
+Computers are made of millions of chipsets called "transistors" that can have two different voltage values at a time.
+This can be either 0.5 or 1. each of these respond to the on and off state.
+A common source of confusion when it comes to this topic is that most peopel imagine that a computer has a voltage of 0 when it is off, but this is not true after all a computer needs a current and electrcity to function.
+Saying a voltage of zero means that the computer is literally off!
+If each of these states represent a yes and no, then the change of these states over time can represent a more complex message.

+Another question that we get asskeedd all teh time is why binary? why not base 10 or something else? it is because of the fact that binary system and the two states on and off are very compatible with a chipset that can be only switched on and off as that is the nature of electronic devices.
+A voltage can only be flowing or not flowing in a wire.

+The word binary actually means being composed of 2 things (like a switch)

+One of the reasons as to why hexidecimal is so important when dealing with computers and why they are used to represent memory instead of binary is because they are much easier to work with in comparison to long and huge binary numbers.

+Now let's talk about how to interact with information that is not a numebr such as text.
 </p>